11+ Feature Voting Tools (+ Tips to Avoid Voting Board Pitfalls)

 Pricing: Hellonext starts at $15/month for a single person to use with one feedback board.
 But if you have any kind of team, you’ll need at least the “Take Flight” plan, which is $29/month.

-The Idea Wall is a pure feature voting platform—that’s all it does.
-It markets itself for a number of use cases and customer personas—from SaaS companies and product developers to teachers, students, retailers, government planners, and political campaigns.
+Feedbear is a feature voting platform that has a changelog and a roadmapping functionality.
+It’s big focus is feedback and customer requests, but can be flexibly used for a number of use cases and customer personas—from SaaS companies and product developers to teachers, students, and retailers.